WinXP655/WinBatchBox/README.md

 Development state: **Unsupported**🔴

+Because of this situation, **issues and pull requests are not accepted anymore**

 ## Features:
 - **Portable Mode**: The shell operates in Portable mode, meaning it can be used without installation.
 - **No Installation Required**: No need for installation—simply run the shell.